daormar/debasher/doc/design_doc_resident.md

   that reaches it replaces an older one that is open (see abandoned round).
 - **epoch** (época): the number that identifies a round.
 Markers carry it, and it names the checkpoint file (`<epoch>.json`).
-An initiator numbers a new round as the last epoch it closed or abandoned plus one.
+An initiator numbers a new round with the epoch that its trigger carries (see numbered trigger) or, if it carries none, as the last epoch it closed or abandoned plus one.
 - **abandoned round** (ronda abandonada): a round that a node drops, without writing a checkpoint for its epoch, because a newer round reached it while it was open.
 The nodes that had already closed it keep their checkpoint, so that